Bad Paper

 Book Synopsis Bad Paper by : Jake Halpern

 Download or read book Bad Paper written by Jake Halpern and published by Macmillan.
 This book was released on 2014-10-14 with total page 257 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: Traces the unlikely friendship between a former banking executive and a former armed robber who purchased uncollected debt rights from banks and engaged in misrepresentation, illegal threats and deceptive claims to gain illicit profits.
+Book excerpt: "Frequent New Yorker contributor Jake Halpern investigates the shadowy, unregulated world of consumer debt collection, focusing on an unlikely friendship between a former banking executive and former armed robber who go in search of "paper," spreadsheets of uncollected debt sold off by banks for pennies on the dollar."--Publisher information.

 Author :